ansible-collections/ibm_zos_cics/docs/source/modules/global_catalog.rst

 --------
 - Create, remove, and manage the \ `global catalog <https://www.ibm.com/docs/en/cics-ts/latest?topic=catalogs-global-catalog>`__\  data set used by a CICS® region.
 The global catalog is used to store start type information, location of the CICS system log, installed resource definitions, terminal control information and profiles.
 It contains information that CICS requires on a restart.
 - You can use this module when provisioning or de-provisioning a CICS region, or when managing the state of the global catalog during upgrades or restarts.
 - Use the \ :literal:`state`\  option to specify the intended state for the global catalog.
-For example, \ :literal:`state=initial`\  will create and initialize a global catalog data set if it doesn't yet exist, or it will take an existing global catalog and set its autostart override record to \ :literal:`AUTOINIT`\ .
-In either case, a CICS region using this global catalog and the \ :literal:`START=AUTO`\  system initialization parameter will perform an initial start.
+For example, use \ :literal:`state=initial`\  to create and initialize a global catalog data set if it doesn't exist, or set the autostart override record of an existing global catalog to \ :literal:`AUTOINIT`\ .
+In either case, a CICS region that is using this global catalog and set with the \ :literal:`START=AUTO`\  system initialization parameter performs an initial start.